splunk/splunk-platform-automator/ROADMAP.md

 * Better error handling and logic checking for config file
   * Check in Vagrantfile, if listed idxc is defined
-* Output of ansible for /etc/hosts has to much in it, find better way

 ## Low prio, but still worth notable